vkhristenko/dockerfiles/cc7-cuda10p1-cmssw/readme.md

 ```
 - `--runtime=nvidia` - specify the runtime
 - the rest specifies the location of cmssw distribution within the running container and the config to be called
+- data is wget-ted at image build time.
+Number of events at this point is preset to 100, can all be configured at runtime if needed...